Healthcare Growth · Multi-Site Operators · PE-Backed Platforms

 Predictable.
 Replicable.
 Scalable.

 Growth gets harder when every location, campaign, vendor, and report has to be rebuilt from scratch.
-The PRS framework is a way to pressure-test whether a growth system can hold up as an organization adds locations, providers, service lines, or operating complexity.
+The PRS framework is how I pressure-test whether a growth system will survive scale.

 Predictable

 Can leadership see what is happening, understand what is working, and make decisions before the end of the month?
-Predictability means the data behind growth is accessible, honest, and useful to the people who need to act on it.
+Predictability means the data behind growth is trustworthy and timely.

 Replicable

-Can the organization take what works in one location and adapt it to another without starting from scratch every time?
-Replicability is the difference between growth that compounds and growth that creates new problems at every step.
+Can the organization take what works in one location and adapt it to another without starting over every time?
+Replicability is the difference between a win and a capability.

 Scalable

 Can the system support more locations, more demand, and more operating complexity without creating more noise than insight?
-Scale is what happens when predictability and replicability are already in place.
+Scale is what happens when the first two hold.

 Operating Point of View